HOA Reserve Studies & Funding

 • Reasonably Competent.
 "Reasonably competent" does not require a particular professional license, but two national credentials are available to reserve study professionals.
 One is the Professional Reserve Analyst (PRA) administered by the Association of Professional Reserve Analysts (APRA).
 The second is the Reserve Specialist (RS) administered by the Community Associations Institute.
 Both organizations require a demonstrated background of training and experience in properly preparing reserve studies before they issue designations.

 • Accessible.
 Inspection of "accessible" areas does not mean tearing off roofs and opening walls.
 In my opinion, it means getting onto roofs, entering elevator rooms, opening electrical panels, and opening equipment service panels (such as on boilers) to obtain equipment information.
-NOTE: elevated structures are treated differently.
+NOTE: Elevated structures are treated differently.

 • Disclosure.
-Finally, industry standards require that reserve professionals disclose whether a complete inspection or representative sampling was used, whether field measurements or plans/schematic take-offs were utilized and whether destructive testing was employed.
+Finally, industry standards require that reserve professionals disclose whether a complete inspection or representative sampling was used, whether field measurements or plans/schematic take-offs were utilized, and whether destructive testing was employed.

 Inventory of Major Components

 A reserve study is not truly a "study" of the roofs, boilers, streets, etc. Instead, it is a list of major common area components with an estimate of their remaining useful life.
-As provided for in Civil Code § 5510(b), an association's reserve study must contain the following reserve component details:
+As provided for in Civil Code § 5550(b), an association's reserve study must contain the following reserve component details:

 • Components.
-The study must identify major common area components the association must repair that have a remaining useful life of less than 30 years.
+The study must identify major common area components that the association must repair that have a remaining useful life of less than 30 years.
 Examples are roofs, painting, pool heaters, and asphalt repairs/replacement.

 • Useful LifeThe study must identify the probable remaining useful life of the components.
 These are estimates since it is impossible to know the true remaining life of each component.
 Lifespans will vary depending on (i) the original quality of the component itself and (ii) whether the association has a program of regular preventative maintenance.